folio-org/folio-install/edge-modules.md

     --permissions oai-pmh.all --tenant diku \
     --admin-user diku_admin --admin-password admin
 ```
+If you would like to specify an Okapi instance running somewhere other than http://localhost:9130 you can add the `--okapi-url` to pass a different url.
 If you need to assign more than one permission set, use a comma delimited list, i.e. `--permissions edge-rtac.all,edge-oai-pmh.all`
 ### Create an Edge API key
 Refer to the documentation in the [edge-common](https://github.com/folio-org/edge-common) repository for more details on how to create an API key for a production ready system.
 For this example, we'll use an `ephemeral.properties` file which stores credentials in plain text.
 This is meant for development and demonstration purposes only.
 ```